tc39/proposal-smart-pipelines/readme.md

   |> await stream.write
 ```

-With smart pipelines, the code above could be **terser** and, literally,
+With smart pipelines, the code above becomes **terser** and, literally, more
 **straightforward**.
 Prefix, infix, and postfix expressions would be less
 tangled together in threads of spaghetti.
 Instead, data values would be **piped
 from left to right** through a **single flat thread of postfix expressions**,